Electronics - exception synchronous rectifier

 C7 should be selected empirically for optimum amplifier stability - slightly damped as opposed to ringing at the switching transitions.
 Significantly, that the output of the amplifier does not saturate at the supply rail.
 Overload recovery is very good with this amplifier, but it also causes more time when the amplifier is not controlled by passive components and would be temperature sensitive.
 The optimum value of C7 will also depend on circuit layout and photo current.

-The diode within the photo diode could cause adverse distortion in any switching transients reflected back into the photo diode.
+The diode within the photo diode could cause adverse distortion in any switching transients reflected into the photo diode.
 The purpose of C7 is to eliminate that issue.
 But adding another simple amplifier stage prior to this stage may be necessary and could be a disadvantaged if any switching noise were coupled in.
 C7's value should be as low as possible without, but be high enough to keep the circuit both stable and not suffer big voltage spikes during the chopper switching times.
 If the switches were implemented using discrete transistors, then including gate series resistors would be beneficial.

-Photo synchronous chopper amplifier demodulator (AL-0003-02C)
+Photo synchronous chopper amplifier demodulator rationalised

 The above design is abstract because there is no real design objective, so there is no real worst case design carried out.
 The optimal chopping frequency would be a trade-off between using a low frequency where the switching transients would be a small proportion of the output signal.
 The effect of thermal noise when chopping frequency is 50Hz to 5KHz is likely to be in the region of best all over performance.
 But this is a region whether mains frequency pick up is likely to be an issue.